“I Love My Strategic Organization,

-Is strategy thinking a once per year event at your organization?
-Or, like Neil Sedaka’s Calendar Girl song, does your strategy go on “every day of the year?”
+Is your nonprofit strategic planning a once-per-year event at your organization?
+Or, like Neil Sedaka’s Calendar Girl song, does your strategy work go on “every day of the year?”
 Unfortunately, the nonprofit sector has been guilty of misguiding our boards.
 By offering yearly strategic retreats in lovely settings, we’ve taught them that they only need “to do” strategy once yearly.
 While long uninterrupted sessions enhance strategic thinking, your organization will not become a strategic organization with one session annually.
 And, to thrive, you want to be a strategic organization.

-Month 6.
-Core: Stripped of peripherals, what is our core method to reach our mission?
-Of all that we might do, what is the crucial thing we must do?
-Organizing the ideas you collected last month into similar approaches can help you to identify different core methods.
+Stripped of peripherals, what is our core method to reach our mission?
+What is the crucial thing we must do of all that we might do?
+Organizing the ideas you collected last month into similar approaches can help you identify different core methods.

-Month 12.
-Evaluation: Review this strategy thinking process used this year.
-If we elect to use them next year, do any tasks or topics need revisions?
+Review this strategy thinking process used this year.
+Do any tasks or topics need revisions if we elect to use them next year?
 Any additions?
 Where do we follow our strategy?
 How will we think strategically next year?

-Remember, as you work through these topics, specific questions are less critical than thoughtful conversations about them.
-For example, in month one, you listed your top five strategy questions.
+As you work through these topics, specific questions are less critical than thoughtful conversations about them.
+For example, you listed your top five strategy questions in month one.
 An alternative would be to discuss them, one per month, for the next five meetings rather than discussing competencies as suggested in Month 2.
-In any case, record the main themes from each discussion by inserting a two to three sentence summary in your minutes.
-This insertion will keep everyone up to date and primed for the next meeting.
-Help your organization to be strategic by moving from once yearly to “every day of the year” strategic thinking.
+Record the main themes from each discussion by inserting a two to three-sentence summary in your minutes.
+This insertion will keep everyone updated and primed for the next meeting.
+Help your organization be more strategic, moving from doing strategy once a year to “every day of the year.”

 Struggling with putting strategy to work?
 Don’t hesitate to reach out.
 Karen is available for a mini-consult or more.
 Click here to email or here to set a time to chat.